AI experts disown Musk-backed campaign citing their research

 Her research argued the present-day use of AI systems could influence decision-making in relation to climate change, nuclear war, and other existential threats.

-She told Reuters: "AI does not need to reach human-level intelligence to exacerbate those risks."
+She said: "AI does not need to reach human-level intelligence to exacerbate those risks.

 "There are non-existential risks that are really, really important, but don't receive the same kind of Hollywood-level attention."